Jessica Lee Gonzales

 Director of Percussion: Director of All Percussion Activities-Grades 6-12, Travel Coordinator, Program Graphic Design Coordinator

-Joe Hobbs is currently the Director of Percussion at Vandegrift High school in Austin, TX.
-2016 this will be Joe’s first year with Vandegrift.
+Joe Hobbs is the Director of Percussion at Vandegrift High school in Austin, TX.
+2018 will be Joe’s third year with Vandegrift.
 Joe was previously the director of percussion at Newman Smith High School in Carrollton, TX.
 Under his direction the Newman Smith drum line was recognized as one of DFW’s strongest drum lines having won both the Plano Drum Line Contest as well as the Lone Star Drum Line Contest.
 Joe previously held the same position at Harpeth High School in Nashville, Tennessee where under his direction Harpeth was a Scholastic Open finalist at WGI Championships in 2009 and 2010, placing 4th in 2010.
 Harpeth also won the Indianapolis (2009) and Nashville Regionals (2009, 2010) as well as the SCGC championships (2009).

 Joe currently serves as the percussion caption head for The Cavaliers Drum and Bugle Corps from Rosemont, IL.
 Before joining The Cavaliers, Joe served on the percussion staff for the Phantom Regiment Drum and Bugle Corps from Rockford, IL and The Spirit of Atlanta Drum and Bugle Corps from Atlanta, GA, where he was the battery caption head.
 He held this title from 2008-2010.
 Joe was also involved with Music City Mystique as a battery instructor from 2009-2011.
 He was a member of Southwind Drum and Bugle Corps from 2001-2003.
 During his time at Southwind he was named the 2003 DCI I&E Snare drum champion.
 From 2004-2006 Joe was a member of the Cavaliers snare line.
 During his time with the Cavaliers, Joe won 2 DCI world championships, 2006 DCI I&E mixed ensemble championship, “Cavalier of the year” and the “Zildjian award” in 2006.
 Joe received his Music Education degree from Murray State University in Murray, Kentucky.
 Other teaching experience includes: George Rogers Clark High School, Southwind Drum and Bugle Corps, Murray State University, Austin Peay State University, Mt.
 Juliet High School, Marshall County High School, and Murray High School.